NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 * **Issue 3 (ID 13ea71e):**
 **_Note_**: This bug was found after the commit.

-If the fields other than the date and time were being updated, the booking was being noted as a duplicate and alerting the user as such.
+If the fields other than the date and time were being updated, the booking was noted as a duplicate and alerting the user as such.
 For example, if the booking required the addition of people with a special request of "surprise meal"  on the same date and time slot, the booking was not being updated.

-* **Fix (ID c2e3c54):** This was fixed by refactoring the update booking function as follows:
+* **Fix (ID c2e3c54):** This was fixed by refactoring the update booking function introducing a booking changed check:
 1. Check if the form is valid.
 2.  store the forms date and time slot.
 3. if posted form date and time different from the current booking date and time slot: